 Unfortunately, without effort the effects of pollution and climate change will only continue to grow worse and worse, destroying our planet.
 If that’s concerning to you, the good news is that there is something you can do about it.
 A few small changes in your daily life, when multiplied by millions of us, can have a huge impact.

 If you want to make your daily routine eco-friendlier, then start today.
-You can have a positive impact on the planet with just seven small changes.
+You can have a positive impact on the planet with just six small changes.

 Pay Attention to Your Water Usage